February - March (continued)

 And all this in the face of growing opposition from a paranoid US to the north, under the old cowboy himself, Reagan.
 And you know what?
 They're right to be scared.
 It's not that anyone really believes that tiny Grenada, even if they aligned with Nicaragua, Cuba and El Salvador, is going to topple the US beast militarily.

 No. It's the ideology that scares them.
 They're worried that their own people will look at Grenada and see proof that a better and fairer system really can work.
 A system based on peace, love, justice, equality - not just a hippy Utopian dream, but in Grenada, a living reality.

-The US administration tries everything to destablise and isolate the Revo and their propaganda machine pumps out their desperate attempts to portray the Revo as monstrous.
+The US administration tries everything to destabilise and isolate the revo and their propaganda machine pumps out desperate attempts to portray the revo as monstrous.

 Look at who they're aligned with!
 Russia, Cuba, North Korea ... the US screams in panic.